Grand Bay-Westfield: The Higgs-Allain Local Governance Reforms

 Those top 15 names were then reviewed by the Province.
 Some names were eliminated for being too long, too general, or for not meeting the Province's standard of full and proper consultation.
 Next, the committee voted on the ten remaining names using ranked ballots to arrive at our final five choices.
 On April 6, the Naming Committee held its final regular meeting.
-After a detailed review of the process from Town staff, the committee resolved a tie between two names by eliminating one of two finalists with very similar names.
+After a detailed review of the process from town staff, the committee resolved a tie between two names by eliminating one of two finalists with very similar names.
 Ultimately, the 5 names selected to appear on the ballot were Hillandale, Nerepis Valley, Three Rivers, Westfield, and Grand Bay-Westfield.

 The voting period ran from April 13 to May 2.
 Residents and businesses within the boundaries of Entity 51 received a flyer in the mail with complete details including voting access keys for vote.
 The ballot used preferential voting and was operated through the ElectionBuddy voting platform.
 At the final meeting of the Naming Committee on May 4, 2022, the winning named was revealed to be Grand Bay-Westfield.
 There were 2,165 votes cast, with Grand Bay-Westfield receiving at least 51% of the vote.
 Pending approval by the province, Grand Bay-Westfield will come into effect as the name for the governing body of Entity 51 on Jan.
 1, 2023.

-Prior to the official creation of the new local government of Grand Bay-Westfield, there will be a by-election in the portion of the Local Service District of Westfield West.
-While Grand Bay-Westfield's councillors are usually elected at-large, for the purposes of providing representation to the annexed portion of Westfield West the Town will be divided into two wards until the next quadrennial municipal election.
-Ward 1 will include the current Town of Grand Bay-Westfield and Ward 2 will be the portion of the Local Service District (LSD) of Westfield West.
+Prior to the official creation of the new local government of Grand Bay-Westfield, there will be a by-election in the portion of the local service district of Westfield.
+While Grand Bay-Westfield's councillors are usually elected at-large, for the purposes of providing representation to the annexed portion of Westfield the town will be divided into two wards until the next quadrennial municipal election.
+Ward 1 will include the current town of Grand Bay-Westfield and Ward 2 will be the portion of the local service district (LSD) of Westfield.

 Beyond the addition of a portion of the adjacent LSD, there will be other minor changes to the boundaries of Grand Bay-Westfield.
 These changes include some alterations along the county line, the Loch Alva Wilderness Area, and at Robin Hood Lake.